 Preventing Obesity/Overweight in Children

-Preventing childhood obesity is an important concern - for moms and dads, guardians and caregivers, family members, teachers, health care providers, other members of the community - and society in general.
+Preventing childhood obesity is an important concernfor moms and dads, guardians and caregivers, family members, teachers, health care providers, other members of the community, society in generaland kids and teens themselves.
 As most of us know, obesity contributes to a number of serious health problems in adults and in children and can lead to emotional, psychological, and social issues as well.
 Children and teens who are overweight or obese often are teased by their peers and frequently experience low levels of self-esteem, high levels of stress, and problems at school.

 - Children who are adopted usually resemble their biological parents with regards to weight, rather than their adoptive parents who share their environment.